leezx/GBSI/README.md

 # Hypothesis

-1. different marker types (MT1-MTn), explain the biological meaning of this markers. using simulated data to demonstrate this point.
+1. Different marker types (MT1-MTn), explain the biological meaning of this markers. using simulated data to demonstrate this point.

 2. why using correlation? why Spearman is better than Pearson? why not distance? figure out the meaning of the formula. extremum and outlier will seriously impact the Pearson correlation.
 Pearson is linear.
 (The Spearman correlation is less sensitive than the Pearson correlation to strong outliers that are in the tails of both samples.
 That is because Spearman's rho limits the outlier to the value of its rank.)